Searching for details:

 N1 MOON ROCKET

-At the beginning of the 1960s, the OKB-1 design bureau led by Sergei Korolev started work on a super-heavy rocket booster, later designated N1.
+At the end of the 1950s, the OKB-1 design bureau led by Sergei Korolev began development of a super-heavy rocket booster, later designated N1.
 Originally proposed as a multipurpose vehicle for a variety of military and scientific tasks, the N1 evolved into a project with a single mission -- to beat America to the Moon.
 However, the N1's catastrophic failures during four test launches in 1969-1972 doomed the Soviet effort to land a man on the Moon and left the ill-fated rocket under a veil of secrecy for decades.

 *Total first stage engine thrust

-Even at the early stage, a wide array of the Soviet institutions had to be involved in such complex project as the N1 (52):
+Even at its early stage, a wide array of the Soviet institutions had to be involved in such a complex project as was the N1 (52):

 Test launches of the N1 rocket: